 Kress didn’t say exactly which manufacturers Nvidia made deals with, but Samsung is a likely one due to Nvidia’s Ampere architecture being built on its 8mn process nodes.
 Cress did point out that long-term deals take a while to have an impact.
 While the company would love to lower the prices, she said Nvidia wants to wait until there is a “reasonable amount of supply” to do that.

 Time will tell if Nvidia is able to truly alleviate supply issues next year.
 Even Nvidia’s own CEO, Jensen Huang, believes that shortages will continue through next year.
 That said, Huang has extolled his company’s ability to source supplies from multiple vendors, combined with its ability to scale.

 Outside of savvy partnerships with fabs, Nvidia is also trying to push the U.S. government for policy actions.
 Nvidia, along with other tech companies, are asking the Biden administration to exclude graphics cards from the former Trump administration’s tariffs on imports from China.
-The tariffs on semiconductors and printed circuit boards (PCBs) have at least partially contributed to the sky-high prices of graphics cards.
+The tariffs on semiconductors and printed circuit boards (PCBs) have at least partially contributed to the sky-high prices of

 One of the ongoing problems with the shortage is with scalpers and cryptominers.
 About 25% of all GPUs sold during the first half of 2021 went to miners.
 Even if Nvidia manages to increase its supply, that doesn’t guarantee that scalpers and miners won’t scoop up the extra supply.
 Nvidia’s next-gen “Lovelace” graphics cards look to possess insane power, but it won’t matter if they’re just as scarce as the current-gen Ampere cards.